-The BBC is one of the world’s leading and most trusted sources of accurate and breaking news, used in over two hundred countries worldwide.
-In the globally connected world we live in today, news events can develop quickly and could have big implications on your personal or business life.
+The BBC has one of the world’s leading and most trusted sources of accurate and popular news apps, used in over two hundred countries worldwide.
 It’s more important than ever before to get news as it arrives.
-BBC News app not working?
 So what do you and how do you even tell if your news isn’t being updated?

 BBC News App not working? – Try this